icewolfz/jiMUD/docs/preferences.md

 - `Directions to send` the # of directions to send between delays
 - `Load in Memory` load mapper in to memory and only access disk on load and window/client close, try if slow or have large amounts of memory. **Requires restart on windows**, **WARNING _if the client or OS crash all in memory data will be lost and not saved to disk_**
 - `Save period` how often to flush to disk when using load in memory option
+- `Default import type` determines how default import system imports new map data

+## Mapper > Window

+- `Open on load` Open the mapper when you load the client
 - `Persistent` causes the mapper window to remain in memory to help speed up load times on future uses, note this setting only has effect if mapper is not enabled
-- `Default import type` determines how default import system imports new map data
+- `Always on top of the main window` Force mapper window to always be above main client window, when ever client window is focused it will bring the mapper along with it. _When disabled requires mapper to be closed to fully exits client_ **Requires restart on windows**
+- `Always on top of all windows` Force mapper to always be on top of all windows

 ## Chat
 Controls what is captured into the chat window

-- `Always on top of the main window` Force chat window to always be above main client window, when ever client window is focused it will bring the chat window along with it. _When disabled requires chat to be closed to fully exits client_ **Requires restart on windows**
-- `Always on top of all windows` Force chat window to always be on top of all windows
 - `Capture tells` Causes all tells, emoteto and any related lines.
 - `Capture talk` Capture all talking, which are says, yells, whispers, and speaking and any related lines.
 - `Capture reviews` Determines if line, say, or tell reviews are captured.
 The capturing is determined based on the settings enabled.
 Tell reviews are only captured if capture tells is enabled, say review with only capture say, all line reviews or selective reviews when enabled.